How to Support a Loved One Struggling with Health Issues

 Be open.
 Be honest.
 Be present.

 **Please remember that this information is from my personal experiences; and not intended as professional advice.
-If your loved one seriously needs some help or a threat to themselves or others, it is necessary to get them or yourself some help.
+If your loved one seriously needs some help or is a threat to themselves or others, it is necessary to get them or yourself some help.
 Services such as Lifeline provide 24-hour crisis support via phone.

 The information provided in this article is for information purposes only and should not be taken as medical advice.
 We recommend you consult with a GP or other healthcare professional before taking any action based on this article.
 While the author uses best endeavours to provide accurate and true content, the author makes no guarantees or promises regarding the accuracy, reliability or completeness of the information presented.
 If you rely on any information provided in this article, you do so at your own risk.